 Accruals assist accountants in identifying and monitoring potential cash flow or profitability problems and in determining and delivering an adequate remedy for such problems.

 The Financial Accounting Standards Boards (FASB) has set out Generally Accepted Accounting Principles (GAAP) in the U.S. dictating when and how companies should accrue for certain things.
 For example, “Accounting for Compensated Absences” requires employers to accrue a liability for future vacation days for employees.
-Learn more about this example on FASB’s website.
+Learn more about this on FASB’s website.
 International companies outside the U.S. follow IFRS standards.
 Neither GAAP nor IFRS allow cash accounting.